Manage Quarantine Filter Settings

 |Beneficial to train notation||Text added here is prepended to the subject line of all messages classed as unsure.|

-When an inbound message is detected as spam and quarantined, the response you send to the recipient can be Rejected or Accepted.
+When an inbound message is detected as spam and quarantined, the response you send to the Sender can be Rejected or Accepted.
 The default and advised setting for incoming mail is 'Rejected'.

 |Require TLS Settings||